odpi/OpenDS4All/COMMUNITY-GUIDE.md

 5.1 On the code tab, click New pull request
 5.2 Click Create pull request
-5.3 Enter the same title you used when you opened an issue ( in step 2 ) 5.4 Add the short desciption of the module to the text box below the title 5.5 Add your DCO below the short description
+5.3 Enter the same title you used when you opened an issue ( in step 2 ) 5.4 Add the short description of the module to the text box below the title 5.5 Add your DCO below the short description
 5.6 Click Create pull request
 ```